Mississippi Salvation Army financial assistance.

 The Mississippi Salvation Army also participates in several other holiday programs.
 This will provide gifts, food baskets, Turkeys, and much more.
 The church based group tries to spread cheer to children as well as struggling households.
 Find places to sign up for free Christmas gifts.

 The locations and phone numbers of Salvation Army centers in Mississippi are below.
+The largest, most populous counties and cities are below.
 Call them for details on their social services and emergency assistance.
+Or stop by one of their thrift store or Family Store to shop for low cost, gently used goods.
+Or locate additional centers in Mississippi at the bottom of the page below.

 - Carthage, Mississippi Salvation Army Service Center, 610 Hwy 16 West, Ste A, Carthage, MS 39051, dial (662) 298-0750